FG disburses $375m to farmers – - The Sun News

 The aim of the huge investments in agriculture is to save Nigeria a whopping $22 billion annually through import substitution.

+READ ALSO Osun guber: S’ West APC maps out strategies for Oyetola’s victory

-Managing Director of NIRSAL, Aliyu Abdulhammed, made these disclosures, in Abuja, while signing a Memorandum of Understanding (MoU) between NIRSAL and the International Center for Tropical Agriculture (CIAT) towards the delivery of a Climate Risk Profiling Project in Nigeria.
+The Managing Director of NIRSAL, Aliyu Abdulhammed, made these disclosures in Abuja, while signing a Memorandum of Understanding (MoU) between NIRSAL and the International Centre for Tropical Agriculture (CIAT) towards the delivery of a Climate Risk Profiling Project in Nigeria.

-According the NIRSAL boss, the organization recognizes the importance of strategic partnerships as critical success factors for the delivery of our agriculture and agribusiness value chain financing and risk management operations.
+According the NIRSAL boss, the organisation recognises the importance of strategic partnerships as critical success factors for the delivery of agriculture and agribusiness value chain financing and risk management operations.

-“We have built capabilities and expertise for effectively leveraging, managing and maximizing strategic partnerships for mutual benefits and achievement of objectives and are convinced that this partnership with CIAT is one that would yield positive results that would be celebrated by Nigeria and Nigerians”, he explained.
+“We have built capabilities and expertise for effectively leveraging, managing and maximising strategic partnerships for mutual benefits and achievement of objectives and are convinced that this partnership with CIAT is one that would yield positive results that would be celebrated by Nigeria and Nigerians,” he explained.

+He further revealed that the project was in sync with the NIRSAL mandate of de-risking agriculture and facilitating agri-business, saying

 “NIRSAL is not only conscious of climate change, we understand the effects that climate risk issues have on the current and and could have on the future productivity of agricultural value chains and the sustainable development of the sector as a whole.

-In his presentation at the event, the Africa Director of CIAT, Dr. Debisi Araba said part of the deal with NIRSAL entails the organization bringing knowledge, that it will share with NIRSAL on how to further de-risk the agricultural sector by training them on effects of climate change on agriculture.
+In his presentation at the event, the Africa Director of CIAT, Dr. Debisi Araba, said part of the deal with NIRSAL entails the organisation bringing knowledge that it will share with NIRSAL on how to further de-risk the agricultural sector by training them on effects of climate change on agriculture.

 About author